 Visitor and Special Events Parking

 Short-term visitors to the university are allowed to park in designated areas or other areas as directed by university police officers.
 Visitor passes may be obtained by contacting the university police department.
 All visitor cars must have passes displayed.
-Visitor passes can be requested in advance with at least 48 hours notice, less than 48 hours notice you will be required to visit the police station in person to obtain the visitor pass.
+Visitor passes can be requested in advance by e-mail with at least 48 hours notice.
+With less than 48 hours notice please visit the police station in person to obtain the visitor pass.

-All visitor passes will require the following information with no exceptions:
+All visitor passes will require the following information: